- healthcare advisory

 We are here to help with your dealings with the CQC

-Hempsons has a long history of supporting health and social care providers in their dealings with the CQC.
-Using our extensive experience of working with the CQC, we have put together a series of highly informative podcasts and articles to support health and social care providers in their dealings with the CQC.
+We have a long history of supporting health and social care providers in their dealings with the CQC.
+Using our extensive experience of working with the CQC, we have put together a series of podcasts and articles to support health and social care providers in their dealings with the CQC.

-Please see below the links to some of our recent CQC podcasts and articles.
+Please see below the links to some of our recent CQC webinars, podcasts, and articles.

 - CQC Inspections – what’s the current focus